DiamondLightSource/httomo/docs/source/utilities/yaml_generator.rst

 .. code-block:: console

-   $ python -m yaml_templates_generator -m /path/to/modules.yaml -o /path/to/outputfolder/
+   $ python -m yaml_templates_generator -i /path/to/modules.yaml -o /path/to/outputfolder/

 Please note that the package from which the modules are extracted, must be installed into your conda environment.